This vignette shows how to model time-limited economic closures,

 Repeated time-limited response

 A time-limited response can be set to trigger and end at multiple time points.
-This is of most use in real-time pandemic response exercises where participants must make decisions about imposing and lifting restrictions.
+This is of most use in real-time pandemic response use-cases where users are seeking to model policy-makers’ options or decisions about imposing and lifting restrictions.

 Repeated time-limited NPIs are created by passing vectors to